Pau1fitz/react-interview/readme.md

 #### What is the difference between state and props?

-The state is a data structure that starts with a default value when a Component mounts.
+State is a data structure that starts with a default value when a Component mounts.
 It may be mutated across time, mostly as a result of user events.

 Props (short for properties) are a Component's configuration.
 They are received from above and immutable as far as the Component receiving them is concerned.
 A Component cannot change its props, but it is responsible for putting together the props of its child Components.
 Props do not have to just be data - callback functions may be passed in as props.